 Links to government advice, information for health professionals and advice for other parts of the UK.

 • Flu Clinic Appointments are now available to book.
 Click here to see if you may be eligible for a free flu jab!• For a fully protective Quadrivalent vaccination administered by a practice nurse, please contact the Surgery if you are eligible.

-The practice nursing team offers a wide variety of services including: chronic disease management (asthma, COPD, diabetes, coronary heart disease, and stroke/TIA) dressings, removal of stitches, ear syringing, and travel vaccinations).
+The practice nursing team offers a wide variety of services including: chronic disease management (asthma, COPD, diabetes, coronary heart disease, and stroke/TIA) dressings, removal of stitches and travel vaccinations).

 Nurses are also able to prescribe for certain conditions in addition to their routine treatment room service.

-Please telephone 01244 325421 if you wish to make an appointment to see a practice nurse
+Please telephone 01244 325421 if you wish to make an appointment to speak to a practice nurse

 We have specially trained practice nurses who regularly review all asthmatics.